-How do I change URL structure of my website without losing it's ranking?
+How do I change the domain name of my website without losing SEO ranking?

 Noreen, I don't think I can provide a comprehensive answer to your question, but I'll add my own experience to the mix.